Patient information: Allergy to penicillin and related antibiotics (Beyond the Basics)

 PENICILLIN ALLERGY TESTING

 Skin testing for penicillin allergy is the most reliable way to determine if a person is truly allergic to penicillin.
-Approximately ninety percent of people will test negative (meaning they do NOT have a penicillin allergy), because they either lost the allergy over time, or they were never allergic in the first place.
-There are some situations in which penicillin, which is generally safe and inexpensive, would be a suitable antibiotic, but a person with possible allergy is given a stronger drug with more side effects because their allergic status is unclear.
+Approximately ninety percent of people will test negative (meaning they do not have a penicillin allergy), because they either lost the allergy over time, or they were never allergic in the first place.
+Research has shown that patients who are labeled penicillin allergic are more likely to receive very powerful antibiotics, which kill both good and bad bacteria and have more side effects than simpler antibiotics.
+People labeled as allergic to penicillin are also more likely to develop certain difficult to treat resistant infections and require longer stays in hospitals, compared with patients who do not report a history of penicillin allergy.
 Therefore, determining if someone can safely take penicillin can be useful.

 Testing for penicillin allergy is especially important in the following situations: